Trump May Weigh In On H-1B Visas, But Major Reform Depends On Congress

 Issa's bill is small indeed.
 Without reaching for changes to the quota or how the system operates, Issa's legislation — in simplest terms — raises the bar for companies with more than 15 percent of H-1B employees to "attest" that they could not hire Americans.

-Currently, these "H-1B-dependent" companies only have to certify this if a foreigner displaces an American worker for a job that pays less than $60,000 — far less than an average tech wage.
+Currently, these "H-1B-dependent" companies have to certify this only if a foreigner displaces an American worker for a job that pays less than $60,000 — far less than an average tech wage.
 Under Issa's bill, the threshold would rise to $100,000 and holders of master's degrees would lose an exemption.

 However, Lofgren and other critics — which include the engineering group IEEE-USA — say that this won't do much.
 They argue companies have figured out how to game the so-called attestation process, and in a highly paid field of tech work, even the new wage threshold would allow for displacement of Americans.